-- all partners and staff are required to complete an annual independence declaration; - all new partners and staff are required to complete an independence confirmation and also complete computer-based ethical training; - · rotation policies covering audit engagement partners and other key members of the audit team; - use by managers and partners of our client and engagement acceptance system which requires all non-audit services to be approved in advance by the audit engagement partner.
+- · all partners and staff are required to complete an annual independence declaration; - all new partners and staff are required to complete an independence confirmation and also complete computer-based ethics training; - · rotation policies covering audit engagement partners and other key members of the audit team; - use by managers and partners of our client and engagement acceptance system which requires all non-audit services to be approved in advance by the audit engagement partner.

 We confirm, as at the date of this document, that the engagement team and others in the firm as appropriate, and Mazars LLP are independent and comply with relevant ethical requirements.
-However, if at any time you have concerns or questions about our integrity, objectivity or independence please discuss these with Mark Kirkham in the first instance.
+However, if at any time you have concerns or questions about our integrity, objectivity or independence please discuss these with Cameron Waddell in the first instance.

-Prior to the provision of any non-audit services Mark Kirkham will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our auditor independence.
+Prior to the provision of any non-audit services, Cameron Waddell will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our auditor independence.
+Included in this assessment is consideration of Auditor Guidance Note 01 as issued by the NAO, and the PSAA Terms of Appointment.